maikszusevics/IT-Security-Support-Bootcamp/README.md

 ### Core Bootcamp Modules

-The bootcamp is organized into themed folders based on weekly focus areas.
+The bootcamp is organised into themed folders based on weekly focus areas.
 Each folder contains Markdown files that break down key concepts, tools, and methods covered in live sessions and on-demand content.

 - `Operating Systems/` – Introduction to operating systems and system fundamentals
 - `Customer Support/` – Stakeholder communication, virtual teams, and customer-facing skills